jmjatlanta/bitshares-core-wiki/Howto-become-an-active-witness-in-BitShares-2.0.md

     accountC's owner key 5xxxxxxxxxxxxxxxxxxxxxxxxxx<balance wif key>  #

-You will only need BTS balances (worth at least $5) and the one of your account owner keys in order to become a witness.
+You will only need BTS balances and the one of your account owner keys in order to become a witness.

 ## BitShares 2.0 network (or Graphene testnet)